Helene

 self-portrait.
 You always have the model at hands, it is just not at all

-fun to see yourself.
+fun to see yourself.”
+She

 was also encouraged by the art dealer Gösta Stenman, who was her patron